fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 |     Length    |                  Node Name...
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~
-{: #nodeFig title='Node Name Sub-Object' }
+{: #nodeFig title='Name Sub-Object' }

-The Node Name Sub-Object MUST have a length that is a multiple
+The Name Sub-Object MUST have a length that is a multiple
 of 4 octets and MUST NOT exceed 64 octets.
 If the length field
 exceeds 64 octets, the receiver MUST ignore the sub-object.

-The Length field represents the length of the Node Name Sub-
+The Length field represents the length of the Name Sub-Object,
-Object, including the length and the node name in octets.
+including the length and the node name, in octets.
 The
 maximum valid length is 64 octets.
 The length is constrained to
 ensure there is space for the start of the original packet and
 additional information.